murchie85/javaBasics-Again-/README.md

     - `javac myProg.java` then
     - `java nameOfMyEntryClassWithMainInIt` and ignore the .java
 - Two classes in same file means only one can have **public**
+- If you have multiple files imported, you need to compile them all at the same time `javac BankAccount.java SavingsAccount.java CheckingAccount.java`

 ## Specifics